 Recovered steel from the burning of radial tires at Agbogbloshie, Accra, Ghana/ April 2019.
-In the distance, young men are burning locally collected electrical wires (not television sets or computers) to recover copper.
-Photo Credit: Muntaka Chasant
+In the distance, young men are burning locally collected electrical wires (not television sets or computers) to recover the copper materials inside.
+Photo Credit: © 2020 Muntaka Chasant

-A young man breaking apart old television sets with a stone to recover iron at Agbogbloshie in Accra, Ghana/ August 2019.
+A young man breaking apart old television sets with a stone to recover the iron materials inside at Agbogbloshie in Accra, Ghana/ August 2019.
 Lots of the electronics which end up at Agbogbloshie were imported as used - true.
-But they first add value to the local economy (by several years of use by people in Ghana) before ending up at Agbogbloshie.
-This fact should not be left out in this narrative.
-Photo Credit: Muntaka Chasant
+But they first add value to the local economy — by several years of use by people in Ghana — before ending up at Agbogbloshie.
+This fact should not be left out in the narrative.
+Photo Credit: © 2020 Muntaka Chasant

 Most of the copper wires burned in the open at Agbogbloshie are collected locally - from households, auto repair shops (auto wiring harness), electrical shops, electrical contractors, other junkyards, and sometimes through theft (overhead power line).

 So don't be too quick to start pointing fingers.
 False finger-pointing will do little to get Ghana out of this mess.
-It only reinforces the 'take no blame...and point the blame elsewhere' attitude in local authorities.
+It only reinforces the 'take no blame...and point the blame elsewhere' attitude in the Government of Ghana.

-It's neither Germany nor USA's fault that electrical wires from local sources are burned in the open at Agbogbloshie, but feel free to blame the West if that makes you feel better.
+It's neither Germany nor USA's fault that electrical wires from local sources are burned in the open at Agbogbloshie, but feel free to blame the West, like the Government of Ghana, if that makes you feel better.

 Environmental and Health Hazards at Agbogbloshie